 A bulging disc in the neck can cause severe pain in the neck, shoulders, arms and hands.
-Also known as a cervical bulging disc, this condition often results from normal disc deterioration due to aging and it can also be caused by a trauma, such as a car accident, that places stress on the neck.
+Also known as a cervical bulging disc, this condition often results from normal disc deterioration due to aging, but it can also be caused by a trauma, such as a car accident, that places stress on the neck.

 The symptoms of a cervical bulging disc can include:

 - Neck stiffness and headaches

 - Pain, weakness, numbness and tingling radiating from the neck to the shoulders, arms, hands, wrists and fingers

 - Pain in the neck at or near the spot in the spinal column where the bulging disc is located

 - Weakness in the legs if the spinal cord is compressed by the disc bulge